Republican Democracy – The Mirage!?

 After all monarchy is relic – an institution that should be dead!
 Right?

 Monarchy is not cheap.
 Monarchs are expensive to maintain.
 Monarch’s can also be embarrassing – especially the family.
 Just look at Princess Diana!
 Her saga of bedroom romps and adultery became a reality show – before reality shows were born (Endemol, the Diana estate is coming after you!).
-If they are figure heads, why waste time – and money!

 The Difficulty Of Removing Monarchs

 France removed and guillotined the monarchs – and they got Napoleon Bonaparte, as dictator!
 Russia tried – and they got 70 years of communist dictatorship.
 Italy asked King Victor Emmanuel III to go – and got Mussolini.
-The British exiled the Kaiser of Germany – and the Germans had to put up with Hitler thereafter.
+The British exiled the Kaiser of Germany – and the Germans had to put up with Hitler afterwards.
 Spain reverted to monarchy after the end of Franco’s dictatorship.

-After WW1, the Anglo-French alliance terminated the Turkish Ottoman Empire – and Turkey got a benign dictator, Mustafa Kemal Attaturk, and then not so benign dictators – and is yet to recover!
+After WWI, the Anglo-French alliance terminated the Turkish Ottoman Empire – and Turkey got a benign dictator, Mustafa Kemal Attaturk, and then not so benign dictators – and is yet to recover!
 After the demise of the Turkish Ottoman Empire, the Middle East was saddled with artificial kingdoms which have hot-spots of terror and instability.

 East Europe (Romania, Poland, Czechoslovakia, Albania, etc) promptly started fighting with each other, within and without – after the kings were removed.
 China became communist after the last emperor – and still has a communist dictatorship.
 Iran, Egypt, Iraq, Libya, most of Africa, South America – same or similar story.
 The Nepalese have got their history wrong.
 Just look at Afghanistan next door – after the King Zahir Shah was removed.